coderefinery/data-visualization-python/content/index.md

 - Version control.
 Although super useful it is outside of this workshop.
 - Python outside a Jupyter Notebook.
+- **Running the examples in VS Code or Spyder might not be possible**.
+Please use Jupyter Notebooks for this course.
 - Python sets and tuples are only mentioned.
 - File input/output is only used via libraries and doing "own" file-I/O is only part of optional material.